 As soon as you run "pmss" command on the terminal, it will immediately display the following menu.
 All the tasks it can perform for you are listed here, right on the main menu.

 Enter "E" To Take The Screenshot Of The Entire Screen Enter "W" To Take The Screenshot Of Window In Focus Enter "A" To Take The Screenshot Of Area Selected By Mouse Enter "D" To Empty Screenshots Directory Enter "L" To Manage Upload Log Enter "Q" To Exit

 Let's demonstrate an example; press E on your screen and it will immediately capture the screenshot of your system's entire desktop screen.
 But interestingly, before performing the screen capture, it will present you with two modes ( as shown in the following screenshot); Clean Mode and Dirty Mode.
 Clean mode saves screenshots in a better format and with detailed logging.

 Screenshot has been captured successfully, it will prompt you to choose whether you want to upload this screenshot to imgur.

 Choose "Y" and it will upload the file and provide you with Download Link, HTML, Mark down and URL to delete this image from imgur.
 You can use these URLs in your blogs, github, forums, websites etc.

 In this article, we have reviewed the features of PMSS (Poor Man's Screenshooter), its setup and usage process on Ubuntu and CentOS operating systems.
-It is a useful utility for both desktop and command line users of Linux operating systems.
+It is a useful utility for both desktop and command-line users of Linux operating systems.
 It works flawlessly on all popular Linux distributions like Ubuntu, Debian, CentOS, Fedora, RHEL etc. Try it today, you will enjoy the simplicity and power of open source.
-You can also download its source code from GitHub.